madclaws/coke/language_design.md

 # Coke language manual

+**Cosmos Oriented Kernel English**

+Coke is a sci-fi oriented programming language, useful in writing sci-fi programs.

-Coke language will be heavily inspired by the lox language in the `crafting interpreters`.
+Initial low-level implementations coke  will be inspired by the lox language in the [crafting interpreters](https://craftinginterpreters.com/).

-But we will change something here and there as we suit.
-After all its our freaking language.

-A very small example will be, insteading of using `var` to declare a variable, we use `let`

-Differences from Lox,

-- `let` is used for variable declaration
-- `def` is used for function definition